opensearch-project/documentation-website/_getting-started/ingest-data.md

 ### Query the data

 Query the data using the Search API.
-The following query searches for documents where `customer_first_name` is `Sonya`:
+The following query searches for documents in which `customer_first_name` is `Sonya`:

 ```json
 GET ecommerce/_search